Particular/docs.particular.net/servicecontrol/servicecontrol-instances/index.md

 ### Self Monitoring via Custom Checks

-Service Control includes some basic self monitoring implemented as a [custom checks](/monitoring/custom-checks/).
-These checks will be reported in ServicePulse along side any custom checks being reported from endpoints.
+Service Control includes some basic self-monitoring implemented as a [custom checks](/monitoring/custom-checks/).
+These checks will be reported in ServicePulse alongside any custom checks being reported from endpoints.

 #### MSMQ Transactional Dead Letter Queue